Kentucky sheriff charged in killing of judge at courthouse

 FRANKFORT, Ky.
-(AP) — A judge in a rural Kentucky county was shot and killed in his courthouse chambers Thursday, and the local sheriff was charged with murder in the slaying, police said.
+(AP) — A judge in a rural Kentucky county was fatally shot in his courthouse chambers Thursday, and the local sheriff was charged with murder in the killing, police said.

 The preliminary investigation indicates Letcher County Sheriff Shawn M. Stines shot District Judge Kevin Mullins multiple times following an argument inside the courthouse, according to Kentucky State Police.
 Mullins, who held the judgeship for 15 years, died at the scene, and Stines surrendered without incident.

-Note: This story was first published on Sep.
-19, 2024.
-It was updated on Sep.
-20, 2024 to remove an erroneous reference to Addiction Recovery Care, which operates a network of treatment centers across Kentucky.
-Mullins did not help found that company.